0xpatatedouce/step-by-step-availfullnode/README.md

 sudo systemctl stop availd.service
 ```

-To check the node status go on the avail telemetry: http://telemetry.avail.tools/ your node will be appear on the site under the “node name”
+To check the node status go on the avail telemetry: http://telemetry.avail.tools/ your node will be appearing on the site under the “node name”
 ![sync](https://github.com/0xpatatedouce/step-by-step-availfullnode/assets/123324096/ac9463d1-6257-436b-b461-f7d03848caf3)
+you should be seen your node syncing in grey like in the example

 S/o to Dihncongtac221 for the systemclt setup on the second method, he did a guide and a video for running a full node :
 https://github.com/DinhCongTac221/Install-Avail-Full-Node